James Comey: Retweets Equal Material Support For Terrorism, But Don't Worry, We'll Only Prosecute Real Terrorists

-from the what-could-possibly-go-wrong dept
+from the our-track-record-on-terrorism-prosecutions-is-immaculate! dept

 Better add that "RTs ≠ endorsements" line to your Twitter profile.
 Huffington Post's Ryan J. Reilly's coverage of the FBI's efforts against ISIS notes that FBI head James Comey considers retweeting to be material support of terrorism.
 But that's OK, because the FBI's crew of mind-readers will make sure that anyone who didn't "mean it" avoids prosecution.